ben-dh3/broken_blog_application/challenges/03_test_driving_a_route.md

 Then: I should get a 200 response with the right content
 """
 def test_post_submit(web_client):
-    # We'll send a POST request to /submit with a name and message
+    # We'll simulate sending a POST request to /submit with a name and message
     # This returns a response object we can test against.
     response = web_client.post('/submit', data={'name': 'Dana', 'message': 'Hello'})